 Although it appears very cheap on valuation metrics, our conviction in the long-term moat around the business has deteriorated over time (and the position size had accordingly already been reduced some time ago).

 In addition, the commentary mentioned South African controlled Naspers/Prosus (which derive the bulk of their returns from the latter’sTencent stake) and Tencent Music Entertainment (the leading online music and audio entertainment platform in China) which more than doubled during the quarter (after performing poorly in 2021):

 TME’s closest Western equivalent would be Spotify and we have written previously about why we like TME – low penetration of music streaming in the country and significant opportunity to monetise existing customers.
 This, coupled with a decent social media business (although the main attraction for us is the music streaming business), and valuable stakes in listed businesses like Spotify, Warner Music Group, and Universal Music Group meant that TME was trading on 7x 2023 earnings (ex-cash and listed assets) at the beginning of the quarter despite having years of significant earnings growth ahead of it.
 Even with the doubling in the share price, it remains one of the most attractive internet assets in our investment universe…

-- DISCLAIMER: EM Fund Stock Picks & Country Commentaries Posts
+- EM Fund Stock Picks & Country Commentaries (February 7, 2023)

 - EM Fund Stock Picks & Country Commentaries (January 31, 2023)